Comparing Oral Appliance and CPAP

 There are two main types of sleep apnea:

-• Obstructive sleep apnea, the more common form, is caused by a blockage of the airway.
+• Obstructive sleep apnea, the more common form, is caused by an airway blockage.

 • Central sleep apnea, which is less common, occurs when the brain doesn't send proper signals to the muscles that control breathing.